xinyiqia/R-Airbnb/README.md

 # R_Airbnb
+Fall 2018 5200 Frameworks&Methods Kaggle Project

-Background: For this Kaggle Project, a listing of over 25,000 Airbnb rentals in NYC is given.
-The goal is to predict the price for rentals using over 90 variables.
+Dataset: For this Kaggle Project, a listing of over 25,000 Airbnb rentals in NYC is given.

+Objective: The goal is to predict the price for rentals using over 90 variables.

 Submission:
 1. R Working code